matteomartelli/WiFlyBot/README.md

 WiFlyBot
 ================

+WiFlyBot is a software for the arduino shield configured as a mobile robot with a wifly module.
-A mobile robot software for arduino and the wifly module.
-This let the robot find the optimal position between two (or more?) wifi points.
+WiFlyBot allows the robot to find the optimal position between two (or more?) wifi points.